Dasaii/dasaii.github.io/_posts/2018-01-05-Great-Asset-Hunt.md

 We helped make engineers jobs easier and more engaging, ultimately helping reduce the time it took for collected data to be stored from 6 months to 1 day and massively improving data quality.

 ### Problem
-While at <a href="/work/play">Play</a>, we were approached by Thames Water to help improve the performance of their engineers, specifically around data collection.
+While at [Play](/work/play/), we were approached by [Thames Water](https://thameswater.co.uk/) to help improve the performance of their engineers, specifically around data collection.
 The current system they were using relied on giant Excel spreadsheets, was error prone and took 6 months for the data to be properly stored in their systems.

 ### Process
 We began with a 2-week Sprint 0 (design Sprint) to: help us understand the problem; propose and iterate on potential solutions; and define/ estimate a potential pilot to prove our idea.
 The Sprint 0 allowed us to remain agile (not committing to any estimates before we know what we're building) and gave our client confidence, as they only had to commit to the initial 2-weeks of work.